robashton/blog/input/pages/you have ruined javascript/content.markdown

     var car = new Car({ cylinders: 4 })

 The freaking 'new' keyword.
 We had these arguments in the enteprise back-end world so many times and to see the same bullshit repeated for JS galls me right to the fucking core.
-This is the same old shit in what used to be my go-to excape hatch from that hideous crap.
+This is the same old shit in what used to be my go-to escape hatch from that hideous crap.

   <blockquote>Provider can be configured for your application</blockquote>